 How to succeed in Improved Kienyeji farming?

-- Formulate kienyeji chicken mash or feed at home using cheaply available sources like maize, wheat, sunflower seeds etc.
+- Formulating your own chicken feed at home using cheaply available sources like maize, wheat, and sunflower seeds etc.

-- Raise the improved kienyeji breeds like Improved KARI Kienyeji, kenbro or Kuroilers.
-They grow or mature faster.
-Besides they grow big giving you higher yields.
+- Raising the improved breeds like the Improved KARI Kienyeji, kenbro or Kuroilers.
+They grow faster, give you more yields andyou can sell them att higher prices.